 Group ID: 259706

-I was born in rural northern England but at the age of 10 my parents moved to Spain and then to Belgium, and life was never quite the same again!
-A life-long love affair with languages and all things European began, second only to an obsesion with dressing up and performance of any kind!
+I was born in northern England but at the age of 10 my parents moved to Spain and then to Belgium, and life was never quite the same again!
+A life-long love affair with languages and all things European followed, second only to a passion for performing.
 I studied English Literature and Drama at London University and went on to a postgraduate stage training at the Arts Education Schools in London.
-Since then I have worked nationally in theatre, film, voice-over and teaching in the UK.
-My work abroad includes a national tour of Spain with Barcelona's Teatre Obert and two Shakespeare seasons for Vienna's English Theatre.
-I have worked with ACIS since 2000 - something which helps me indulge my love of both theatre and travel!
-I currently divide my time between London and strategically placed family members in Spain and France.
+Since then I have worked nationally in theatre, film, voice-over and teaching in the U.K. and in Barcelona and Vienna.
+I have worked with ACIS since 2000 - something which helps me indulge my love of languages, history and European culture.
+I currently divide my time between Swansea in South Wales and strategically placed family members in Spain and France.

 |Total Group Fees 1: